sergiocollado/potpourri/Notes_on_linux.md

 # GRUB

-its basic configuration file is at: /boot/grub/grub.cfg or /boot/grub2/grub.cfg, those are related to /etc/grub.d and /etc/default/grub
+Its basic configuration file is at: /boot/grub/grub.cfg or /boot/grub2/grub.cfg, those are related to /etc/grub.d and /etc/default/grub
 Those file will generate the ones under /boot, when is run update-grub or grub2-mkconfig

- - vmlinuz-xxx - this is the compressed kernel
+ - vmlinuz-xxx - this is the compressed kernel.

- - initrams/initrd - a initial root file system loaded as a ramdisk
+ - initrams/initrd - a initial root file system loaded as a ramdisk. this is the initial ram filesystem, which contains essential drivers for hardware and filesystems.

  - System.map - the kernel symbolic table.